anisul-islam-prog/learning-database/README.md

 ### What is a Relational Database (DBMS)?

-A database management system (or DBMS) is essentially just a computerized data storage system.
-Users of the system are given the ability to execute a variety of operations on it, including data manipulation and database structure maintenance.
+A database management system (or DBMS) is essentially just a computerized data storage system. users of the system are given the ability to execute a variety of operations on it, including data manipulation and database structure maintenance.

 ### What is Primary key and Foreign key?